-Revenues from the sale of commercial and industrial lots increased by 46% to ₱11.27 billion from ₱7.73 billion, due to lot sales from Altaraza, Vermosa, Nuvali, and Broadfield.
-Gross profit margins of commercial and industrial lots substantially increased to 62% from 50%, due to higher margins of commercial lots sold in Nuvali, Arca South, Altaraza, and Broadfield.
+Revenues from the sale of commercial and industrial decelerated by 31% to ₱2.95 billion in the first half of 2020 from ₱4.30 billion in the same period in the previous year, as fewer lots were sold in Vermosa and Evo City.
+The average GP margin substantially increased to 69% from 52%, due to higher selling prices of commercial lots sold in Arca South and Nuvali.

-Sales reservations by Philippines-based Filipinos also grew by 3% and accounted for 71% (valued at ₱104.2 billion) of all reservations, while those by Filipinos based abroad grew by 24%, accounting for 13% (valued at ₱19.4 billion) of the total.
+Sales reservations by Philippines-based Filipinos declined by 48% and accounted for 68% (valued at ₱26.2 billion) of all reservations, while those by Filipinos based abroad declined by 31%, accounting for 18% (valued at ₱6.7 billion) of the total, due to limited selling activity during the quarantine.